 The OTA’s are great at selling a generic product like hotel rooms or a low-end vacation rentals to a Walmart audience.
 They’re big, ungainly corporations who serve a board and their investors instead of the properties who list with them and the public who utilizes them.
 We have very specific and strategic plans on how to compete with and win against the OTA’s but this will remain a secret until we have released our product.

 Absolutely.
-Can you name one that is increasing in effectiveness year over year and being run really well by people who completely understand this industry?
+Can you name one that is increasing in effectiveness year over year and being run really well by people who completely understand our industry and how to aggressively market inns?
 We can’t and knowing who’s great is exactly our business.
 The truth of the matter is that all such guides are in a downward spiral and often times the reasons are very simple – either they don’t know what they’re doing or they’ve lost their fire.

 In a word, no and here’s why.
 Too many guides try to keep their prices low and their number of properties high and then hope their members don't notice the low ROI (Return on Investment).
 It's a numbers game and they make their money on volume.
 The very concept of ROI is that the greater an investment, which is wisely spent, the greater the return.
 Our goal will be to provide a high return for our members and in order to do this a proper amount must be invested.